orbeon/orbeon-forms-doc/form-builder/mcp.md

 Using any MCP server (not just Orbeon Forms'), involves 3 parts, illustrated in the diagram below:

-- On the right in the diagram, the MCP server itself: in our case, the MCP server is part of Orbeon Forms, which you already have.
+- On the right, the MCP server itself.
+In our case, the MCP server is part of Orbeon Forms, which you already have.
-- On the left in the diagram, an AI agent: this is a software that you install on your own laptop or workstation.
+- On the left, an AI agent.
+This is a software that you install on your own laptop or workstation.
 It provides the chat interface.
-- At the bottom in the dialog, an AI model: typically, the AI model runs in the cloud (even if local model can also be used, which we won't cover on this page).
+- At the bottom, an AI model.
+Typically, the AI model runs in the cloud.
+Local model can also be used, but this isn't something we cover on this page.

 <figure><img src="images/mcp-diagram.svg" alt="" width="690"><figcaption>AI agent connected to Form Builder MCP</figcaption></figure>

 To use the MCP server:

 1. Follow the first section below, *Orbeon Forms*.
-2. Then jump to the section that corresponds to your agent of choice (Claude Code, Codex CLI, GitHub Copilot CLI, or Antigravity).
-If you have an OpenRouter account or key, instead jump to the *OpenRouter* section.
+2. Then jump to the section that corresponds to your agent of choice (*Claude Code*, *Codex CLI*, *GitHub Copilot CLI*, or *Antigravity*).
+If you have an OpenRouter key or account, instead jump to the *OpenRouter* section.
-3. Finally, optionally, set up a skill as mentioned in the last *Skill* section.
+3. Finally, optionally set up a skill as mentioned in the *Skill* section.

 ### Orbeon Forms

-Set the following property 3 properties:
+Set the following property 3 properties in your `properties-local.xml`:

 1. The first enables the MCP server (it is disabled by default).
-2. The second sets the password used to sign the token, which you need to set the value of this property to a secure password.
-If in the future you want to revoke all tokens issued, simply change this password.
+2. The second sets the password used to sign the token.
+You need to set the value of this property to a secure password.
+Should you, in the future, want to revoke all tokens issued, simply change this password.
 3. The third sets the token validity to one year (the duration is in minutes).

 ```xml